ljames813/portfolio/README.md

 **Leo Wilczek Programming Portfolio 2021**

 This repository contains multiple branches.
 Each branch should consist of a specific language or usage of multiple languages specified by the branch name.
 Overall, there are many examples shown here that can be run as individual programs to demonstrate programming knowledge and ability as well as displaying attention to detail and proper comment format.

+Among these languages, you will find:
+- Python
+- JavaScript
+- HTML
+- CSS
+- Java
+- C#
+- C++